-Subject: Guidance to Financial Institutions Based on the Financial Action Task Force Publication on Anti-Money Laundering and Counter-Terrorist Financing Risks posed by Algeria; Angola; Antigua and Barbuda; Argentina; Bangladesh; Brunei Darussalam; Cambodia; Ecuador; Ghana; Honduras; Kyrgyzstan; Indonesia; Mongolia; Morocco; Namibia; Nepal; Nicaragua; Pakistan; Paraguay; Philippines; Sudan; Tajikistan; Tanzania; Thailand; Trinidad and Tobago; Turkmenistan Venezuela; Vietnam; Yemen; and Zimbabwe; and the substantial AML/CFT improvements in Ukraine.
+^{t:} Guidance to Financial Institutions Based on the Financial Action Task Force Publication on Anti-Money Laundering and Counter-Terrorist Financing Risks posed by Algeria; Angola; Antigua and Barbuda; Argentina; Bangladesh; Brunei Darussalam; Cambodia; Ecuador; Kyrgyzstan Mongolia; Morocco; Namibia; Nepal; Nicaragua; Philippines; Sudan; Tajikistan; Trinidad and Tobago; Turkmenistan; Venezuela; Vietnam; Yemen; and Zimbabwe; and; the substantial AML/CFT improvements in Honduras and Paraguay.

-The Financial Crimes Enforcement Network (FinCEN) is issuing this advisory to inform banks and other financial institutions operating in the United States of the money laundering and financing of terrorism (ML/FT) risks associated with jurisdictions identified by the Financial Action Task Force (FATF)1 on October 28, 2011, as having strategic deficiencies in their antimoney laundering and counter-terrorist financing (AML/CFT) regimes, for which each jurisdiction has provided a high-level political commitment to address the strategic AML/CFT deficiencies.2 This advisory also includes information on the substantial AML/CFT improvements made by Ukraine and its subsequent removal from this FATF review process.
-Also, FinCEN is issuing a complementary advisory today, FIN-2011-A015,3 which addresses a separate but related FATF document identifying jurisdictions with strategic AML/CFT deficiencies that have either not made sufficient progress, not provided a political commitment to address AML/CFT deficiencies, or are subject to FATF's call for countermeasures.
+The Financial Crimes Enforcement Network (FinCEN) is issuing this advisory to inform banks and other financial institutions operating in the United States of the money laundering and financing of terrorism (ML/FT) risks associated with jurisdictions identified by the Financial Action Task Force (FATF)1 on February 16, 2012, as having strategic deficiencies in their antimoney laundering and counter-terrorist financing (AML/CFT) regimes, for which each jurisdiction has provided a high-level political commitment to address the strategic AML/CFT deficiencies.2 This advisory also includes information on the substantial AML/CFT improvements made by Honduras and Paraguay and their subsequent removal from this FATF review process.
+Also, FinCEN is issuing a complementary advisory today, FIN-2012-A004,3 which addresses a separate but related FATF document identifying jurisdictions with strategic AML/CFT deficiencies that have either not made sufficient progress, not provided a political commitment to address AML/CFT deficiencies, or are subject to FATF's call for countermeasures.

-The FATF publication comes in response to the G-20 leaders' call for the FATF to reinvigorate its process for assessing countries' compliance with international AML/CFT standards and to publicly identify high risk jurisdictions.4 Also, in June and November 2010, the G-20 leaders
+The FATF publication comes in response to the G-20 leaders' call for the FATF to reinvigorate its process for assessing countries' compliance with international AML/CFT standards and to